gameboy9/DW2Randomizer/README.md

 - Randomize spell learning better in insane randomness.
 - Figure out a way to revive all party members with full HP and MP on a party wipe(AKA ColdAsACod), regardless of save location. (this only takes effect at the Rhone Shrine)
 - Figure out a way to adjust the interface so magic can be randomized effectively without UI confusion.
-- Skip the prologue at the beginning and go straight to the soldier limping into Midenhall's Throne Room.

 ## Special Thanks
 - Mcgrew, for his Dragon Warrior 1 Randomizer(https://github.com/mcgrew/dwrandomizer), giving me the inspiration to create this randomizer.
 Twitch:  http://www.twitch.tv/mcgrew
 - joe73ffdq, for his help in finding ROM addresses to make this possible.
 - Highspirits, for being the first to give this a try... and the free advertising.  :)  Twitch:  http://www.twitch.tv/highspirits
+- Evilash25, for also testing out the randomizer and finding some bugs that I needed to squash.
+Twitch:  http://www.twitch.tv/evilash25